cruppstahl/minicms/README.md

             highlighting
         [x] Use this *after* templating!
-    [ ] Self-host the documentation of what we have built so far [ ] Look for a nice template
+    [ ] Self-host the documentation of what we have built so far [x] Create a nice template
+        [x] Set up the boilerplate for the project and a main dummy page in markdown
+        [x] Create sample content (about 10 pages)

+!!!
+!!!
+Route for localhost:8080/ does not exist (but should be)

-    [ ] Support documentation for different versions, e.g. of an API [ ] Add search functionality, with keywords and full text [ ] Show date of last (file) update in the footer of each page [ ] Expand the test suite
+        [ ] Create main (left) navigation dynamically [ ] Create lower-level (right) navigation dynamically [ ] Support documentation for different versions, e.g. of an API, through the navigation
+    [ ] Add search functionality, with keywords and full text [ ] Build an index which gets invalidated if any file changes?
-    [ ] Support custom 404 page (/content/404.*), including metadata
-        [ ] Add one to crupp.de
+    [ ] Show date of last (file) update in the footer of each page [ ] Use the new documentation tool as a second test project [ ] Support custom 404 page (/content/404.\*), including metadata [ ] Add one to crupp.de
+    [ ] Verify that the navigation can link to completely different directories (e.g. blog and documentation are maintained by different teams, and therefore stored in different repositories)
+        [ ] Create a test case for this

+!!!
+!!!
+HEAD requests are not supported (curl -I https://reqbin.com/echo)

+!!!
+!!! http://localhost:8080 returns 404 when running templates/current

 [ ] Do a major round of refactoring
     [ ] Review everything - is it idiomatic golang code?